Asplund-Samuelsson/furee/README.md

 ## About
 Engineering of the Calvin cycle enzyme fructose-1,6-bisphosphatase/sedoheptulose-1,7-bisphosphatase (FBPase/SBPase) through [UniRep](https://github.com/churchlab/UniRep) machine learning and _in silico_ evolution.

+## Usage

+Instructions on how to fit a top model and perform _in silico_ evolution should go here.

 ## System requirements

 Linux operating system (Tested on Ubuntu 18.04.5 LTS and 20.04.1 LTS)